Shahid429/X-Reply-AI/README.md

 # FlashReply X

-A Chrome extension that helps you generate thoughtful and engaging replies to X (Twitter) posts using AI.
+A Chrome extension that helps you generate thoughtful and engaging replies to X (Twitter) posts using Google's Gemini AI.
 Quickly craft professional, context-aware responses with just one click.

 ## Features